Skip to main content

 The Financial Argument

-"I can't afford boxing classes."
+"I cannot afford boxing classes."

 I hear this occasionally.
 And yes, gym memberships cost money.
 But consider: